UA-NASA-Robotics/Roobot-Over-IP/docs/ProgrammingROI.md

 To optimize the number of existing ROS topics, the transportAgent will not create response topics for sys-Admin, general, or connection state of the module by default.
 You must first queue a general or sysAdmin packet as a form of attendance marking.
 The transport will know a module exists at the octet by your attempt to communicate to it, and thus create the appropriate topics.

 If you leave the transportAgent running while debugging a particular node, note that each of these octets marked as "notable" will remain until the transportAgent is restarted.
 Improper allocation/use of these topics before "marking them as notable" may work if they have already be created by past instances of nodes, but will then fail at the next restart.

+## Configuring Intellisense

+To get cpp intellisense to work within the Ros/Humble docker, you need to add workspace settings to locate certain files.
+A premade `c_cpp_properties.json` has been provided in the docs folder.
+You can copy it to a .vscode folder within your workspace.
+This should allow VScode to identify ros specific cpp classes and namespaces and contribute meaningful error messages.

+The file may need modified if you are not working in a docker container or not using ROS humble.